Employers Mutual Limited: Schemes

-In addition, Employers Mutual Limited also manages the retail group's national self-insurance portfolio for Woolworths.
+In addition, EML also manages the retail group's national self-insurance portfolio for Woolworths.

 Specialist services

 Workers compensation

-Employers Mutual Limited provides financial and medical support to employees who are injured on the job, including covers necessary medical expense such as physical fees, nursing care and medications.
+EML provides financial and medical support to employees who are injured on the job, including necessary medical expense such as physical fees, nursing care and medications.
 This program is designed to cover and reduce the workers' expense and loss incurred in work-related injured.
 Work-related injured is an injured to personal health that arising out of, or in the course of the worker's job, including physical injuries, psychiatric or psychological disorders, diseases, aggravation of a pre-existing condition and death from an injury or disease.
 Workers are including employees, statutory and temporary workers within the organisation or company.

-Employers Mutual Limited provides rehabilitation services to cover medical healthcare and training services to help injured workers to gain their ability and skills and return to the workplace.
+EML provides rehabilitation services to cover medical healthcare and training services to help injured workers to gain their ability and skills and return to the workplace.

 Self-insurance

-Employers Mutual Limited provide self-insurance management services for companies that choose to self insure.
+EML provide self-insurance management services for companies that choose to self insure.
 This company provides strategies in early intervention and claims management and legislation, medical treatment and recovery services for self-insured companies.

 Consultancy service

-Employers Mutual Limited provides customers with compensation services, claims management, risk management and work health safety consultation.
+EML provides customers with compensation services, claims management, risk management and work health safety consultation.
 This company provides injured employees with services such as: